NUCS349/hw6-neural-networks/README.md

 Do not edit anything in the `tests` directory.
 Files can be added to `tests` but files that exist already cannot be edited.
 Modifications to tests will be checked for.

+## Jupyter Notebook

+We have created a jupyter notebook which you can use that should guide you through the complete homework.
+We heavily recommend using it, since most Deep Learning research is now done within Jupyter Notebooks.
+You find the notebook here:

+experiments/deep-learning-experiments.ipynb

 ## Environment setup

 Make a conda environment for this assignment, and then run: